nabreu22/habit-list/readme.md

 ## 💻 Project

-Habits is an app to help track habits.
+Habits is an app to help track habits and you can only add one day at a time[for now :)].

 - [Visit the project online](https://nabreu22.github.io/habit-list)